-While the request to support the Our Turn campaign is put forward as conditional on all costs to councils being fully met - and as a longer term scheme to go beyond 2020, when two of the internationally coordinated arrangements are due to end - the emphasis on children, specifically UASC, means it is impossible to consider the ask in isolation from the difficulties in the current UASC system.
+- 25. Whilst the request to support the Our Turn campaign is put forward as conditional on all costs to councils being fully met and as a longer term scheme to go beyond 2020, when two of the internationally coordinated arrangements are due to end the emphasis on children, specifically UASC, means it is impossible to consider the ask in isolation from the difficulties in the current UASC system. - 26.
 The number of UASC arriving in London has increased steadily over the past few years.
 London's share of UASC remains stubbornly fixed at around 1 in 3.
 The financial shortfall for caring for UASC is substantial, in the region of £19 million per year, and the Home Office has not yet announced the outcome of its funding review.
-The lack of clarity around future funding is placing the NTS under strain, some councils outside of London withdrawing.
+The lack of clarity around future funding is placing the NTS under strain, some councils outside of London are withdrawing.
 These withdrawals are only likely to increase the reliance on London and the South East and to further slow up the process of dispersing children through the NTS.
-Finally, in the context of an overspend of £107 million on children's services in London, of which placement costs is the biggest area of overspend, there are serious concerns to be taken into consideration about the impact of additional UASC on the placement market in terms of sufficiency of supply, cost and quality.

-It is, however, characteristic of how arrangements were handled during the closure of the Calais camps in 2016 that the process for seeking pledges to the Our Turn campaign is being handled through a series of bilateral discussions rather than as a coordinated and collective effort.
-This approach, albeit inadvertently, leads to a lack of consistency and transparency in the system.
+Finally, in the context of an overspend of £111 million on children's services in London, of which placement costs is the biggest single item, there are serious concerns to be taken into consideration about the impact of additional UASC on the placement market in terms of sufficiency of supply, cost and quality.
+In addition, the steady increase in the number of adult asylum seekers into London has seen a significant pressure building on the capital across both the adult and children's asylum seeking cohort. - 27.
+Reflecting how arrangements were handled during the closure of the Calais camps in 2016, the process for seeking pledges to the Our Turn campaign is being handled through a series of bilateral discussions rather than as a coordinated and collective effort.
+This approach, inadvertently, leads to a lack of consistency and transparency in the system.
 This is in contrast to London's efforts to coordinate its work and for a collective, transparent and consistent approach to be at the root of its work.
-This was evidenced at the time of the closure of the Calais camps in 2016 when the former Chair of London Councils proactively worked to promote a consistent response across the city, which served to reinforce a coordinated approach by London.
+This was evidenced at the time of the closure of the Calais camps in 2016 when the former Chair of

+London Councils proactively worked to promote a consistent response across the city, which served to reinforce a coordinated approach by London.